 In Jericho the world -- as we all know it -- has in essence broken down.
-Society has collapsed.
-Communication with other towns and our own government is lost; heat and electricity are at a minimum; and food sources are a problem.

 With all of that going on, Jericho, Kansas is on its own.
 A small town left to fend for itself.
 And with the social structure of the United States completely broken down, there are many both inside and outside of the town that would do harm to their fellow man in order to better their own lives.

 So what should those living in Jericho, Kansas do?

 Still, television shows will hardly tell us everything.
 In fact, no one can.
 Why?
 Simply because when it comes to total social breakdown, the variables are so numerous that a one size fits all approach just doesn't work.
 Therefore, it might be best to break things down according to the factors people in such a situation might have to consider.

 Sign Up for our free email newsletter packed with survival tips and tips on preparing for widespread disaster.
 Topics covered include survival foods, martial law, government collapse, living off the land, self defense, survival hunting, survival fishing, and MORE...

 "Socio-political and economic instability trigger psychological instability or uncertainty, and all this, I believe, is contributing a great deal to the rising brutal crime (in Japan)."

 Unfortunately, if daily stresses and events of the world today can set off psychological instability, so, certainly, can a mass issue that causes our social networking and power structure to collapse.